muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

     Duo             | (...)
     Lot             | only [] or [...]
     Kit             | only {} or {...}
-    Article         | * between a Nesting|Text and a Kit in that order Excuse          | ! between a Nesting|Text and a Kit in that order
+    Article         | * between a Nesting and a Kit in that order Excuse          | ! between a Nesting and a Kit in that order
 ```

 [RETURN](#TOP)